waterlinked/modem-python/README.md

 ## Example

-A larger example is available in [example/example.py](example/example.py).
+A larger examples are available in the [example/](example/) folder.

 ## Development